 - Workers do not pay recruitment fees, whether to a private labor broker/employment agent or to the employer itself.

-- Workers are provided contracts in a language fully understandable by the workers at the point of recruitment and prior to deployment.
+- Any contracts or offer letters are provided in a language fully understandable by the workers at the point of recruitment and prior to deployment.

-- McDonald’s and our Franchisees/DLs do not keep or withhold any government-issued identification, monetary deposits, bonding or other collateral as a condition of employment.
+- McDonald’s and our Franchisees/IDLs do not keep or withhold any government-issued identification, monetary deposits, bonding or other collateral as a condition of employment.

-- McDonald's and our franchisees/ DLs apply these standards to themselves and to third parties recruiting and/or managing labor on their behalf.
-We make our Responsible and Ethical Recruitment Principles available to other third-party contractors to educate them on our responsible recruitment standards and encourage them to develop similar policies and procedures for their own business operations.
+- McDonald's and our Franchisees/IDLs apply these standards to themselves and to third parties recruiting and/or managing labor on their behalf.
+We make our Responsible and Ethical Recruitment Principles available to other third-party contractors to educate them on our responsible recruitment standards, and encourage them to develop similar policies and procedures for their own business operations.

-McDonald’s will provide Franchisees and International Developmental Licensees with optional tools and resources that they may use to support their own good practices.
+McDonald’s provides Franchisees and IDLs with optional tools and resources to support their own good practices.

 McDonald’s supports the goals of the U.K. and Australian Modern Slavery Acts.
 McDonald’s UK published its first U.K. Modern Slavery Act statement in 2017.